FIXED: Frustratingly Easy Domain Generalization with Mixup: Experimental Evaluation

 \subsubsection{Datasets and Settings}

 We evaluate our method on several DG benchmarks with three different settings on human activity recognition.
 Four datasets are used: UCI daily and sports dataset (DSADS)~\cite{barshan2014recognizing}, USC-SIPI human activity dataset (USC-HAD)~\cite{zhang2012usc}, UCI human activity recognition using smartphones data set (UCI-HAR)~\cite{anguita2012human} and PAMAP2 physical activity monitoring dataset (PAMAP2)~\cite{reiss2012introducing}.
-UCI daily and sports dataset (DSADS) consists of 19 activities collected from 8 subjects wearing body-worn sensors on 5 body parts.
-USC-SIPI human activity dataset (USC-HAD) composes of 14 subjects (7 male, 7 female, aged from 21 to 49) executing 12 activities with a sensor tied on the front right hip.
-UCI human activity recognition using smartphones data set (UCI-HAR) is collected by 30 subjects performing 6 daily living activities with a waist-mounted smartphone.
-PAMAP2 physical activity monitoring dataset (PAMAP2) contains data of 18 different physical activities, performed by 9 subjects wearing 3 sensors.
 We mainly use the sliding window technique to preprocess data.
-The statistical information on each dataset is presented in \tablename~\ref{tb-data-harss}.

 We constructed three settings for extensive evaluations of our method: (1) \textbf{Cross-Person}: This setting utilizes USC-HAD dataset and 14 persons are divided into four groups.
 Each domain contains 12 classes.
 Each sample has two sensors with six dimensions.
 (2) \textbf{Cross-Position}: This setting utilizes DSADS dataset and data from each position corresponds to a different domain.
 There are 19 classes in total.
 Each sample contains three sensors with nine dimensions.
 (3) \textbf{Cross-Dataset}: This setting utilizes all four datasets, and each dataset corresponds to a different domain.
 Data of six common classes, including walking, walking upstairs, walking downstairs, sitting, standing, and laying, are selected.
 We choose two sensors from each dataset that belong to the same position.
 Data is down-sampled to ensure the dimensions of data in different datasets same.
-It is easy to see that cross-dataset setting is more challenging than the other two since it contains more diversities in datasets.
-For more information, please refer to \tablename~\ref{tb-data-hars}
+It is easy to see that cross-dataset setting is more challenging than the other two since it contains more diversities.